genropy/genropy_saved/docs/genro/common/datapath.rst

 				bc.numberTextbox(value='^number2')
 				bc.numberTextbox(value='^.number.number3')

 	The first numberTextbox will have the following path: ``test1/number1`` (this is a relative path).
 The second one will have the following path: ``number2`` (that is an absolute path!).
 The third one will have the following path: ``test1/number/number3``.
-See more explanations in the :ref:`data-examples` section.
+See more explanations in the :ref:`datapath-examples` section.

-	.. _data-validity:
+	.. _datapath-validity:

 Datapath validity
 =================

 	You can give "datapath" attribute to each object, but it is useful give this attribute only to the objects that contain other objects (so give this attribute to container objects, that are :ref:`genro-accordioncontainer`, :ref:`genro-bordercontainer`, :ref:`genro-stackcontainer`, :ref:`genro-tabcontainer`).

-	.. _data-examples:
+	.. _datapath-examples:

 Examples
 ========

-	.. _bc-example:
+	.. _datapath-bc-example:

 A simple example
 ================